kamyatayal/puzzle/README.md

 # puzzle

-My netlify link is not picking my entire repository.
-It is just picking static folder.
+My website can't be deployed as it has backend which is not compatible on netlify and github.io ,also heroku is paid now.

 This puzzle currently has 5 clues which are based on ciphers,links,suduko and many more interesting things.It,s all about cheching your wits, problem solving skills and creativity.